JeremyJones/jpmctt/README.md

 I created the virtual environment and stubs for the models, controller and test files.
-The main logic would be contained in the methods of a Solution object -- with methods like add_data() and reporting methods which return the plain text reports.
-The Solution object will therefore contain the list of Instruction objects and it will need to manage that list and do those calculations efficiently.
-The main controller script will be responsible for sending the data to the Solution object, and printing back out the text reports it generates.
+The main logic would be contained in the methods of a `Solution` object -- with methods like add_data() and reporting methods which return the plain text reports.
+The `Solution` object will therefore contain the list of `Instruction` objects and it will need to manage that list and do those calculations efficiently.
+The main controller script will be responsible for sending the data to the `Solution` object, and printing back out the text reports it generates.

 #### Data Parsing

 With the stubs in place I created the initial sample-data.tsv file and sending it into the stubs.
 I moved on to parsing the data and casting some values into their correct types.
-With that in place I was able to import the data into a list of Instructions within the Solution object and output it to stdout, and I created some further sample data files to ensure the parsing was robust.
+With that in place I was able to import the data into a list of `Instruction`s within the `Solution` object and output it to stdout, and I created some further sample data files to ensure the parsing was robust.

 #### Data Adjustments

-I added methods to adjust each Instruction's settlement date if necessary, and to add the USD amounts, and re-tested with the various data files..
+I added methods to adjust each `Instruction`'s settlement date if necessary, and to add the USD amounts, and re-tested with the various data files..